Meet Me in St. Louis, Louis

-"Meet Me in St. Louis, Louis", better known as just "Meet Me in St. Louis", is a popular song from 1904 on the occurrence of the St. Louis World's Fair which celebrated the Louisiana Purchase Exposition.
-The words were by Andrew B. Sterling; the music by Kerry Mills.
+"Meet Me in St. Louis, Louis" is a popular song from 1904 on the occurrence of the St. Louis World's Fair which celebrated the Louisiana Purchase Exposition.
+The words are by Andrew B. Sterling; the music by Kerry Mills.
 The song was published in 1904 in New York by Mills's firm, F. A. Mills.
 It was recorded that year by many artists, including William F. Denny, Billy Murray and Arthur Collins.